dansmyers/IntroToCS/Exam_Reviews/Final_Exam_Review.md

 ```
 def triple_min(a, b, c):
     """
-    Return the maximum of the three inputs
+    Return the minimum of the three inputs
     """
     if a < b:
         if a < c: